 Engineers know golf is a game of opposites: when you swing down, the ball goes up and when you swing slow, the ball goes fast.

 Math is at the center of golf club design and decision making on the course.
 The faster one makes math decisions, the more time the creative part of your brain can take over and make golf fun and exhilarating.

 Power and Distance Class (Ages 12 and up)

 - Wednesday, 9-9:50 a.m.

-- Learn how every golfer creates power and focus on the 5 major power and distance moves.
+- Get schooled and learn how every golfer creates power and focus on the 5 major power and distance moves.

 Junior Morning & Afternoon Clinics (Ages 6-18)